Serra da Saudade

 Serra da Saudade is a Brazilian municipality located in the center of the state of Minas Gerais.

+Demography

-Its population as of 2020 was 776 people living in a total area of 335.66 km2, making it the least populated municipality of Brazil.
-The population density is 2.3/km2.
+Its population as of 2022 was 833 people living in a total area of 335.66 km2, making it the least populated municipality of Brazil.
+The population density is 2.48/km2.
 The village belongs to the meso-region of Central Mineira and to the micro-region of Bom Despacho.
 It became a municipality in 1962.